Nowhere left to hide: revealing realistic gravitational-wave populations in high dimensions and high resolution with PixelPop: Methods

 \subsection{Population inference}

-In this paper, we model the detection of \ac{GW} signals as an inhomogeneous Poisson process~\cite{Mandel:2018mve,Thrane:2018qnx,Vitale:2020aaz,Essick:2023upv}.
+In this paper, we model the detection of \ac{GW} signals as an inhomogeneous Poisson process~\citep{Mandel:2018mve,Thrane:2018qnx,Vitale:2020aaz,Essick:2023upv}.
 We directly infer the \ac{BBH} merger rate $\mathcal{R}(\theta';z)$, that is, the number $N$ of mergers with source parameters $\theta'$ per unit comoving volume $V_\mathrm{c}$ and source-frame time $t_\mathrm{s}$:

 We emphasize that $\mathcal{R}(\theta';z)$ evolves with redshift $z$, but does not correspond to a density in $z$.
-We model $\mathcal{R}$ using \PixelPop, following the procedure described in Sections II and III of \citet{Heinzel:2024jlc}.
+We model $\mathcal{R}$ using \PixelPop, following the procedure described in Sections II and III of~\citet{Heinzel:2024jlc}.
 The only modification we introduce here is the use of an \ac{ICAR} prior, a limiting special case of the \ac{CAR} prior; we discuss the implemented changes in App.~\ref{sec:appICAR}.

 With minimal astrophysical or parametric assumptions, \PixelPop discretizes the joint space spanned by the source parameters into uniformly spaced bins, $\theta_b$ ($b = 1,\ldots,B$), and infers the merger rate $\ln\mathcal{R}_b$ in each bin.
-The computational efficiency of \PixelPop allows us to employ a much higher binning resolution than, e.g., binned Gaussian processes~\cite{Ray:2023upk,KAGRA:2021duu}, which makes it possible to resolve finer details in the population and to model more dimensions.
-This is crucial to reveal the multidimensional correlations in realistic astrophysical populations.
+The computational efficiency of \PixelPop allows us to employ a much higher binning resolution than, e.g., binned Gaussian processes (BGPs)~\citep{Ray:2023upk,KAGRA:2021duu}.
+We note that in our \PixelPop implementation (as in~\citealt{Heinzel:2024jlc}), neighboring bins are coupled with the same strength in all dimensions, whereas BGPs can infer a separate length scale per dimension.
+This is a modeling choice rather than an intrinsic constraint of the ICAR prior, and we do not find it to limit the analyses reported in this paper.
+The higher resolution nonetheless makes it possible to resolve finer details in the population and to model more dimensions.